Civic technology: Government-led initiatives

 Several citizen designed e-democracy platforms have launched in Estonia.
 In 2013, the online platform People's Assembly (Rahvakogu) was launched for crowdsourcing ideas and proposals to amend Estonia's electoral laws, political party law, and other issues related to democracy.
 Citizen OS is another e-democracy platform and is free and open source.
-The platform was created with the goal of enabling Estonian citizens to engage in collarborative decision-making, encouraging users to initiate petitions and participate in meaningful discussion on issues in society.
+The platform was created with the goal of enabling Estonian citizens to engage in collaborative decision-making, encouraging users to initiate petitions and participate in meaningful discussion on issues in society.

 France

 The most dynamic French city regarding civic tech is Paris, with many initiatives moving in the Sentier, a neighborhood known for being a tech hub.
 According to Le Monde, French civic tech is "already a reality" but lacks investments to scale up.

 Government-led initiatives

 In France, public data are available on data.gouv.fr by the Etalab mission, located under the authority of the Prime Minister.

 Government agencies are also leading large citizen consultation through the Conseil national du numérique (National digital council), for example with the law about the digital republic (Projet de loi pour une république numérique).